reeddunkle/Codjo/Talking_Points/Optimizing.md

     return True
 ```

 You might point out that this function could exit the loop midway with its `return False` statement, and you're right.
-It could exit with the first calculation even and get `O(1)`.
+It could even exit with the first calculation and achieve `O(1)`.

-You can describe your complexity in three different ways:
+We can describe complexity in three different ways:
 - **best case**
 - **worst case**
 - **expected case**.